-ADMT 104001 Introductory College Mathematics
+ADMT 104101 Intermediate College Mathematics

 ADMT 253001 Statistics

-Introduction to inferential statistics covering the description of sample data, probability, binomial and normal distribution, random sampling, estimation, and hypothesis-testing.
+Introduction to inferential statistics covering description of sample data, probability, binomial and normal distribution, random sampling, estimation, and hypothesis-testing.

 Wed 6:15–9:15, Jan 17–May 9, Dan Chambers

 Please note: This page links to PDF files.
 Use this link to download Adobe Reader if needed.